 - Serves as the substance abuse prevention training liaison and coordinates substance abuse prevention among local, county and state agencies as well as other behavioral health and prevention-focused community organizations.

-The PRC Region 6 recently conducted a needs assessment to provide the state and community of Region 6 with comprehensive information about adolescent drug and alcohol use, in terms of local and statewide consumption.
+The Prevention Resource Center - Region 6 recently conducted a needs assessment to provide the state and community of Region 6 with comprehensive information about adolescent drug and alcohol use, in terms of local and statewide consumption.

-The PRC Region 6 serves the following communities in the Gulf Coast Area:
+The Prevention Resource Center - Region 6 serves the following communities in the Gulf Coast Area:

 Austin, Brazoria, Chambers, Colorado, Fort Bend, Galveston, Harris, Liberty, Matagorda, Montgomery, Walker, Waller, Wharton.